 Throw or blanket?

-Do you think a heated blanket would be more use underneath your sheet in your bedroom or thrown over the sofa in your living room?
+Do you think a heated blanket would be more used underneath your sheet in your bedroom or thrown over the sofa in your living room?
 With a traditional electric blanket that goes in your bed, you get the cosiness of your whole bed heating up, plus there are dual control options if you share a bed.
-But with electric throws you get the manoeuvrability, you can take it with you to every room it house, plus wrapping one around you on the sofa is dreamy.
-They, however, don’t come in standard bed sizes, so you can either use it as an extra topper for bedtime or on the sofa.
+But with electric throws you get the manoeuvrability, you can take it with you to every room it houses, plus wrapping one around you on the sofa is dreamy.
+They, however, don’t come in standard bed sizes, so you can either use them as an extra topper for bedtime or on the sofa.